-The Reef Keepers Fund has supported projects that have helped build research, awareness and education surrounding reef sustainability, and has helped combat issues like climate change, water pollution, crown-of-thorn outbreaks, clearing of forests and plastic pollution.
+The Reef Keepers Fund has supported projects that have helped build research, awareness, and education surrounding reef sustainability, and has helped combat issues like climate change, water pollution, crown-of-thorns outbreaks, clearing of forests, and plastic pollution.

 Guests will be kept updated on the impact of their contribution to preserving one of the seven natural wonders of the world.

 In FY 21/22 the Reef Keepers Fund donated more than $570k to the below projects.

 The following projects were supported to help bring awareness to the public about the challenges and solutions:

 - Greenpeace – Greenpeace are building a movement of businesses buying 100% Renewable Electricity, building momentum for climate solutions

 - The Next Economy – Working with communities in regional Queensland to imagine a future that works for both people and planet

 The greatest threat to the Great Barrier Reef is climate change.
 Climate change is driven by human activities such as land clearing for agriculture and the burning of fossil fuels.
 This financial year we have given to a variety of organisations that are working to mitigate climate change:

 - Solar Citizens – to promote the economic and job benefits in Queensland of renewable energy projects

 - Climate Council Queensland – changing the conversation in Queensland around climate change